Unforgettable Douro & Spectacular South of France with Lisbon

 Scenic Freechoice:

-Visit Sintra & Palacio Nacional: Board your coach and visit the hilltop town of Sintra, around 45 minutes outside of Lisbon.
+Visit Sintra & Palacio Nacional: Travel to the hilltop town of Sintra, around 45 minutes outside of Lisbon.
 Explore Sintra on an orientation tour and visit the national monument, Palacio Nacional.
 Perched high above the town, the palace is a glorious blend of Moorish and Portuguese Gothic architecture topped with twin conical chimneys.
-This well-preserved medieval palace was a favourite location of Portuguese Nobility and was a royal residence for nearly 500 years.
+This well-preserved Medieval palace was a favourite location of Portuguese nobility and was a royal residence for nearly 500 years.

 Traditional Portuguese Cooking Class: Experience Portuguese cuisine firsthand and learn about its history and popular ingredients before getting hands on and cooking a traditional dish yourself.